Brooklyn Nets: Mr. Whammy

-Bruce Reznick, known commonly as "Mr. Whammy", is an iconic 86-year-old Nets superfan.
+Bruce Reznick, known commonly as "Mr. Whammy", is an iconic 90-year-old Nets superfan.
 Reznick became a Nets season ticket holder in 1998 when the Nets played in Continental Airlines Arena.
 He is known for his signature "whammy", a practice in which he stands on the sidelines in view of opposing players while they are attempting free throws and tries to distract them with pointing, jumping, and yelling.
 Reznick will not "whammy" players that have previously played for the Nets.
 Reznick believes the practice is effective as Barclays Center often has one of the lowest opposing team free throw percentages in the league.
 For example, by January 11, 2023, opposing teams had only a 70.3 free throw shot percentage in Brooklyn, which was about eight points lower than league average for the 2022–23 NBA season.
 Before Reznick was given the name "Mr. Whammy" by Nets broadcaster Ian Eagle he was referred to as "Red Shirt".
+In 2026, Reznick and his late wife Judy were added to the James F. Goldstein SuperFan Gallery at the Naismith Basketball Hall of Fame.